voytas75/PowershellFramework/helpers/Aspects.md

 11. **User feedback** and bug reporting mechanism.
 12. **Interactive tutorial** mode to assist beginners in using the module.
-13. Module's logging and error handling capabilities.
+13. **Module's logging** and error handling capabilities.
 Users may want to track the execution of their functions and identify any issues.
-14. User feedback system for suggestions and issue reporting.
-15. Comprehensive and user-friendly documentation with examples.
+14. **Comprehensive and user-friendly documentation with examples.**

 ## Others